-Setting Up a Basic Cron Job in Linux
+Setting Up a Basic Cron Job on a Linux Server

 Recently, I had to set up a scheduled task on a server, which is a little intimidating and scary the first time around, so here’s a quick article about the steps for setting up a basic cron job.
 In this article, we’ll create a simple PHP script to send out an email once per day.